-list - the data structure containing the employee information after adding the new record.
+dictionary - the data structure that will store all of the information from the file dictionary - the updated data structure containing the employee information after adding the new record.

 Write a function that will accept a string parameter which contains the contents of the one line from the file you are reading in the function readCSVFile().
 This function will parse the given string from comma separated values into a list of the following format: